learn-co-curriculum/rails-generators-readme/README.md

 ## Migration Generators

-Up until this point we have been creating our migrations by hand, this has been beneficial since it's important to understand how migrations work, however Rails has a great set of migration generators with conventions that can help make managing the database schema very efficient.
+Up until this point we have been creating our migrations by hand; this has been beneficial since it's important to understand how migrations work.
+However, Rails has a great set of migration generators with conventions that can help make managing the database schema very efficient.

 Let's start using database migrations in our case study application and update the `posts` table.
 To add a new column called `published_status`, we can use the following command: